Ancient Greek temple: Column number formula

 The basic proportions of the building were determined by the numeric relationship of columns on the front and back to those on the sides.
 The classic solution chosen by Greek architects is the formula "frontal columns : side columns = n : (2n+1)", which can also be used for the number of intercolumniations.
 As a result, numerous temples of the Classical period in Greece (c.
-500 to 336 BCE) had 6 × 13 columns or 5 × 11 intercolumniations.
+500 to 336) had 6 × 13 columns or 5 × 11 intercolumniations.
 The same proportions, in a more abstract form, determine most of the Parthenon, not only in its 8 × 17 column peristasis, but also, reduced to 4:9, in all other basic measurements, including the intercolumniations, the stylobate, the width-height proportion of the entire building, and the geison (here reversed to 9:4).

 Column spacing

-Since the turn of the 3rd and 2nd centuries BCE, the proportion of column width to the space between columns, the intercolumnium, played an increasingly important role in architectural theory, reflected, for example, in the works of Vitruvius.
+Since the turn of the 3rd and 2nd centuries BC, the proportion of column width to the space between columns, the intercolumnium, played an increasingly important role in architectural theory, reflected, for example, in the works of Vitruvius.
 According to this proportion, Vitruvius (3, 3, 1 ff) distinguished between five different design concepts and temple types: